Development Applications

 KEY DATES:

-City Council: Monday, April 15, 2024, at 6:00 – Consent Agenda, 1st reading of ordinance, set City Council Public Hearing, & refer item to Land Use and Planning Committee
+City Council: Monday, January 27, 2025, at 6:00 – Consent Agenda, 1st reading of ordinance, set Council Public Hearing, & refer item to Land Use and Planning Committee.
+No presentation.

 PROJECT COMMENT DEADLINE:

 Public comment will be taken by City Council until the public hearings are closed.
 Comments can be submitted through Engage Missoula, via email to the Planner noted below, by mailing in a letter to the City of Missoula office at 435 Ryman Street, Missoula, MT 59802, or during the public meetings.
-Provide your comment by Tuesday, April 9, 2024 to be included in the staff report provided to Planning Board.
+Provide your comment by Tuesday, January 14, 2025, to accompany the staff report provided to Planning Board.
 Your comments may be considered by Planning Board and City Council in their decision to approve or deny this request.

 All meetings will be held in a hybrid format, in person at the City Council chambers and virtually via Microsoft TEAMs, with more information to be posted here: https://www.ci.missoula.mt.us/1149/AgendasWebcastsMinutes(External link)